Master of International Public Policy (IPP)

 Scholarships:

-For students supported by Chinese government scholarship, the tuition will be waived.
+For students supported by Chinese government scholarship, the tuition will be waived for two years.

 Notes: